gottsch/gottsch-minecraft-Treasure-Metals-Loot-Pack/README.md

 # gottsch-minecraft-Treasure-Metals-Loot-Pack
-An addon for Treasure2! of Loot items from Metals!
+An addon of Metails!
+Loot items for Treasure2!